phan-t/cas-socialabs/_labs/agnostic constructs.rst

 Cloud Zones
 -----------

-Cloud Zones have been pre-created as part of the lab's automated process.
-Let's go have a look at them.
+.. note:: Cloud Zones have been pre-created as part of the lab's automated process.
+Let's go have a look at them anyway to better understand how they are used in Cloud Assembly.

 1. Click on the **Cloud Assembly** tile
 2. Click on the **Infrastructure** tab from the top horizontal menu